David-Gyavi/DW-Clubs/README.md

 * The must be displayed in visually manor.
 * The site have **Specific inputs,** including __data types,__ to be entered into the system.
 ### Expectations:

+* The information should be **Accessible** and easly __understandable__.
+* The site should be  Interactive.
+* *Intuitiveness* of the site makes it perfect.

+## Design Choices:
+___

+<paragraphs>When designing this site, I trie to copy different ideas and layouts so that i could make mine in my own way.
+I wantend really to see if i can develop something different out of me.
+Therefore from the little skills i aquired from code Institute Instructors.
+So me making it wanted to see if it can compete on the international market.
+### Fonts:
+<p>For this project I'm going to use the Exo and the Roboto font for my project. they are both elegant and eyecatching yet simple.
+For paragraphs I'm going to use Roboto, Roboto is somehow like Exo however much there is a small difference, the two fonts work great together.<p>